denis-migdal/ChartJS/README.md

 <div align="center">
   <h1>ChartJS++</h1>

-  <p>A wrapper of Chart.JS enabling you to configure your graphs with OO interfaces.</p>
+  <p>Chart.JS wrapper enabling you to build and configure your graphs with OO interfaces.</p>
 </div>

 ## Usage